davidson16807/tectonics.cpp/spike/grid/collignon/README.md

 * isolatitude

 We arrive at this construction by coupling a `collignon::Tesselation` with a bounded 2d Cartesian grid, represented by `collignon::Indexing`.
-We call this construction `collignon::Mesh`.
+We call this construction `collignon::Voronoi`.

-In addition to mapping memory ids to points on the surface of the sphere, the `collignon::Mesh` class also derives properties for a given memory id or set of points.
-It tracks properties for:
+`Voronoi` is a wrapper around a `Tesselation` that introduces the concepts of sphere radius, vertex count, and boundary alignment.

+## Grid
+`collignon::Grid` wraps `collignon::Voronoi` to introduce additional concepts regarding the neighbors of vertices.
+In principle these concepts include the following:
 * vertices
 * edges
 * faces